symbolisticism/Pizza-Chef/README.md

 # Running Tests Locally
 *Note: All instructions for running tests are written with the assumption that the user is using a Windows computer running Windows 11.*

+To run these tests, we will be using Flutter's built-in test suite, which we will be accessing through the command line.

 1. To run the automated test script locally, download the GitHub repository to your computer.
 You can do this by clicking the 'Code' button near the top right of the screen.
 <img src="assets/running_tests/code_button.png"/>